 Gaining agreement from clients inc. insurers, councils and retailers to specify BESA members in future tenders

 Spearheading mental health awareness and championing the business case for diversity

-Robert has been employed with Fife Council for 22 years, initially, his service began in an advanced plumber role before moving into a chargehand post, further progression through the management career path brought him to supervisor level before becoming a coordinator and finally to his current post of Team Manager Mechanical Services.
+Rab has been employed with Fife Council Building Services for 22 years, initially, his service began in an advanced plumber role before moving into a chargehand post, further progression through the management career path brought him to supervisor level before becoming a coordinator and finally to his current post of Team Manager Mechanical Services.

 Claire Curran, Managing Director of Linaker Limited, is a progressive and passionate professional with nearly 25 years in the building services industry in a multitude of roles with companies such as GSH, ISS, Kier, Wates.

 In addition, Claire has a business and marketing degree, financial qualifications and an MBA, topped up with ‘hanging around plant rooms for far too long’.